 The company purchased a SpaceX Falcon 9 rocket for its first dedicated ride-share mission to SSO in late 2018.
 This launch will be named the “Sun Synch Express”.
 The mission manifest includes more than twenty spacecraft ranging from 3U CubeSats up to 575 kg spacecraft 37.

 TriSept Corporation will be another integrator offering dedicated ride-share missions with its FANTM-RIDE system.
 The schedule of the first dedicated flight is not officially announced according to the FANTM-RiDE main page 13.

 Orbital Maneuvering Systems

 One of the main disadvantages of riding as a secondary payload (even on a dedicated ride-share mission) is the inability to launch into your desired orbit.
 The primary payload determines the orbital destination, so the secondary payload orbit usually does not perfectly match the customer’s needs.
 However, by using a space tug, secondary payloads will be able to maneuver much closer into their desired orbits.

-The system includes the ESPA ring from Moog CSA Engineering, the QuadPack cubesat deployer from Innovative Solutions in Space, LightBand as the separation system for non-containerized spacecraft from Planetary Systems Corporation, launch vehicle separation system from RUAG, and command and data handling subsystem from Andrews Space.
+The system includes the ESPA ring from Moog CSA Engineering, the QuadPack CubeSat deployer from Innovative Solutions in Space, LightBand as the separation system for non-containerized spacecraft from Planetary Systems Corporation, launch vehicle separation system from RUAG, and command and data handling subsystem from Andrews Space.
 The first mission that was scheduled for Q4 2018 was cancelled due to Falcon 9 delays.
 All of the SHERPA satellites were rebooked on different launches including Spaceflight’s dedicated SSO-A launch scheduled for September 2018.
 Although the SHERPA has never launched, it is fully functional and may be used in the future 14

 Orbital and Suborbital Rides